 5. Don’t Micromanage the world:

 This is one of the main problems faced by new business owners.
 Their initial attention to detail turns into a painfully micromanaged business.
-In the long run, this will only interfere with the happiness of your employees no matter how few or large they are, and most importantly interfere with your tasks.
-Leave the big work to yourself and delegate.
-A person who can delegate and be a mentor to its employees will succeed faster and will gain greater respect over time.
+In the long run, this will only interfere with the happiness of your employees no matter how few or large they are, and most importantly, interfere with your tasks.

 The above 5 points are those that commonly determine the failure or the success of an enterprise.
-Remember there is no rush to get everything going, the ideas that you have in your head are in your head, and the customer won’t know if the red color on the product turned out to be more on the orange side.
+Remember, there is no rush to get everything going; the ideas you have in your head are in your head, and the customer won’t know if the red color on the product turned out to be more on the orange side.
 What they don’t know will not affect your sales!